Dark Mode

 A website’s backend is the administration area of a website reserved for its developers and team members, who can enter to edit, manage and update webpages.

-The backend is where the magic truly happens, with everything taking place from straightforward data entry to complex coding.
+The backend is where you can adjust all relevant website functionalities, from straightforward data entry to complex coding.

 UX/UI Web Design Terms